kvongruenigen/hcnv.github.io/docs/resources/CNV-annotation-standards.md

 format of the single variants is based on the original GA4GH schema (see above), with some extensions and modifications.

-Development of the _Progenetix_ format closely follows the work of the GA4GH GKS group and is expected, over time, to adopt core objects and concepts from _vr-spec_ [repository](https://github.com/ga4gh/vr-spec).
+Development of the _Progenetix_ format closely follows the work of the GA4GH GKS group adopts core objects and concepts from _vr-spec_ [repository](https://github.com/ga4gh/vr-spec).

-The _Progenetix_ data serves as the repository behind the Beacon<span style="color: red; font-weight: 800;">+</span> forward looking test implementation of the [ELIXIR Beacon](http://beacon-project.io) project.
+The _Progenetix_ data serves as the repository behind the [Beacon<span style="color: red; font-weight: 800;">+</span>](http://beacon.progenetix.org) forward looking implementation of the [ELIXIR Beacon](http://beacon-project.io) project.

 #### Progenetix CNV example